hendrikreimers/mystic-micro-sites/README.md

 - **Advanced Encryption**: Utilizes a combination of public/private key encryption, symmetric encryption, and Argon2ID hashing for secure data management.
 - **JWT Authentication**: Employs JSON Web Tokens for secure API interactions.
 - **Rate Limiting and CSRF Protection**: Implements safeguards against misuse and attacks.
+- **Obfuscation**: Obfuscation the main view URL, so it's not accessible by reload (after 10 seconds).
 - **Automatic Password Management**: Generates and embeds unique passwords in URLs for secure site access.
 - **Master Password Recovery**: Allows site recovery using a master password stored on the server.
 - **NFC Tag Integration**: Enables NFC tags to link physical objects to digital content, providing an interactive way to access site details.